Junseok0207/M3S_Pytorch/README.md

 usage example :`--stage 3`

 `--clustering:`
-Whether or not to check the pseudo-label using k-means clustering False : Self-Training / True : M3S
+Whether or not to check the pseudo-label using k-means clustering.
+False : Self-Training / True : M3S
 usage example :`--clustering`